marekvospel/blog/src/routes/what-is-cybersecurity/+page.md

   return 100 / a;
 }
 ```
-If you've never seen any code before, this might look a little confusing, but don't you worry, I'll explain every part of it. *(Even though I'll explain the code, I highly suggest you to learn basics of **any** programming language or programming in general (algorithmization, pseudo code, scratch))*
+If you have never seen any code before, this might look a little confusing, but don't you worry, I will explain every part of it. *(Even though I will explain the code, I highly recommend you to learn basics of **any** programming language or programming in general (algorithmization, pseudo code, scratch))*
 The code you see is definition of a function in C programming language, if you were to run this code nothing would happen.
-Functions are pices of code that accepts parameters and returns results and can be reused from other files and/or from within the file where they are defined.
+Functions are pices of code which accept parameters and returns results and can be reused from other files and/or from within the file where they are defined.
 They work just like mathematical functions. (ie. the sin function, you pass it a parameter and it returns a value - `sin(90deg) = 1`)
 <br />

-The first line of this code is where the function is declared, `float` means the value the function returns is a real number (limited by how computers store data) `divide` is name of the function. `(a)` everything inside the brackets, the computer takes as declaration of a parameter, in this case there is just one parameter called a, which is a number (again an integer)
+The first line of this code is where the function is declared, `float` means the value the function returns is a real number (limited by how computers store data) `divide` is the name of the function. `(a)` everything inside the brackets, the computer takes as declaration of a parameter, in this case there is just one parameter called a, which is a number (again an integer)
 <br />

 On the remaining 3 lines there is the code that is executed when we call the function bounded by two curly braces.
 In this case the code is really simple, we just divide 100 by parameter a that was declared on the first line, and we return the result.